nicksarantinoudis/roboracer_sim/README.md

 # roboracer_sim
-A new open-source RoboRacer simulator utilizing ROS2, Gazebo and RViz.
+An open-source RoboRacer simulator utilizing ROS2, Gazebo and RViz.

 This simulator utilizes the new Gazebo, ROS2 and RViz to create a simulation interface for the RoboRacer vehicle (formerly F1-Tenth).
 These are the main